SVDotsenko/portfolio-project-4/README.md

    git clone https://github.com/SVDotsenko/portfolio-project-4.git
    ```
 2. Follow the instruction in [env.md](env.md) file.
-3. On your local machine, must be installed Python 3.11.5.
+3. On your local machine, must be installed Python 3.9.19 or higher.
 4. Install all dependencies from the requirements.txt file by running this command in your terminal:
    ```bash
    pip install -r requirements.txt